 - Selling Products or Services (charity gala tickets, or girl scout cookies, for example)

-When searching for grants, you may regularly come across certain keywords and funding terms, such as an LOI (letter of intent) or RFP (request for proposal).
-It is best to familiarize yourself with the nonprofit glossary of terminology, so you can accurately distinguish what may be fundamental.
+1. When you are finally registered as a nonprofit, you can start your grant search!
+When looking for grants, you may regularly come across certain keywords and funding terms, such as LOI (letter of intent) or RFP (request for proposal).
+It is best to familiarize yourself with the nonprofit glossary of terminology, so you can better understand the fundamentals of applying for a grant.

-Before applying for grants, we recommend reviewing our grant application toolkit.
-Your organization may also wish to join your local state nonprofit association, for additional resources and networking services.
+4. Before applying for grants, we recommend reviewing our grant application toolkit.
+Your organization may also wish to join your local state nonprofit association for additional resources and networking services.